-The proposed development has a surface elevation of approximately RL 15 to 17 m AHD (based on Google Earth satellite data) and no ground water was encountered during the drilling operations.
-These conditions are not consistent with the geomorphic criteria necessary for the presence of ASS.
-The site development is unlikely to result in the lowering of the groundwater where nearby ASS may be present.
-Therefore, the proposed works will not result in exposure of ASS allowing oxidation to take place and resulting in the development of acidic conditions.
+Regional topographical maps shows that the subject site has a surface elevation of about RL 30 m AHD.
+The site is underlain by residual soils overlying weathered bedrock.
+The observed site conditions are not consistent with the geomorphic criteria necessary for the presence of ASS.
+No groundwater was observed in the boreholes during the site drilling.
+Therefore, site development will not result in the lowering of the groundwater where nearby ASS may be present and will not expose ASS to oxidation.
 Based on our onsite observations, it is our opinion that the proposed construction will not intercept any ASS in the area nor cause lowering of any groundwater.